gzweigle/open-hybrid-piano/WARNINGS.md

-# DIY Hybrid Digital Grand Piano - Warnings
+# Hybrid MIDI Digital Grand Piano

 The warnings below may be repeated or described in more detail elsewhere in the repo.
 It cannot be guaranteed, but it is the intent that this *WARNINGS.md* file contains a high-level superset of all warnings.
-The information in this file may not be complete.

 ## Project Is Not Done